-17. The hand jigging involves the use of coloured hooked lures which as the name suggests are jigged up and down in the water column in order to attract and hook mainly pelagic species such as mackerel and squid.
+108. The hand jigging undertaken in the vicinity of the Offshore development area involves the use of coloured hooked lures which as the name suggests are jigged up and down in the water column in order to attract and hook mainly pelagic species such as mackerel and squid.
 (Diagram A13.1.11).
 A form of rod jigging can also be undertaken, particularly over wrecks to catch cod.

-Diagram A13.1.11 Jigging (Seafish, 2015)
+Diagram A13.1.11 Jigging (source: Seafish, 2015)